csaltos/Simon-s-Food-App/Readme.md

-Facebook/Heroku sample app -- Ruby
+Simon's Food App - Facebook Open Graph demo application
 ==================================

-This is a sample app showing use of the Facebook Graph API, written in Ruby, designed for deployment to [Heroku](http://www.heroku.com/).
+This is a sample app showing a basic implementation of Facebook Open Graph, written in Ruby, designed for deployment to [Heroku](http://www.heroku.com/).

 Run locally
 -----------